Program supports students with a CEME Undergraduate Research and

 The CEME has supported undergrads working for individual grad students and as members of large student teams since its founding in 1999.
 Check out the ongoing history of CEME undergrad research support in Highlights from 2010-2011.

 The IEEE IEMDC, presented every two years, provides an international forum for sharing original ideas and developments in design, operation, analysis, application, and optimization for electric machinery and drive systems and their components.
-IEMDC'13 features tutorial short courses and a student design competition - There is still time to submit a one-page description by April 1st!
-Five plenary speakers: Charles Sullivan, Emil Levi, Heinz Lendenmann, Silverio Bolognani, and Dave Fulton will highlight various aspects of electric machines and drives, as well as renewable and alternative energy aplications.
+IEMDC'13 featured tutorial short courses and a student design competition.
+Five plenary speakers: Charles Sullivan, Emil Levi, Heinz Lendenmann, Roberto Petrella, and Thomas Habetler highlighted various aspects of electric machines and drives, as well as renewable and alternative energy aplications.

-Papers on 25 session topics will be presented in five different tracks, including electric vehicles, drive trains for wind applications, switched reluctance motor drives,thermal modeling of machines.drives, and machine topologies.
+Papers on 26 session topics were presented in six different tracks, including electric vehicles, drive trains for wind applications, switched reluctance motor drives,thermal modeling of machines.drives, and machine topologies.

-Professor Philip Krein, Grainger Endowed Director's Chair in Electric Machinery and Electromechanics at the University of Illinois at Urbana-Champaign is the General Chair of IEEE IEMDC'13.
+Professor Philip Krein, Grainger Endowed Director's Chair in Electric Machinery and Electromechanics at the University of Illinois at Urbana-Champaign was the General Chair of IEEE IEMDC'13.
+See conference pictures here.